BWF World Tour: Tournaments

-Every four years, the BWF Council will review the countries that host a BWF World Tour tournament.
+Every four years, the BWF Council reviews countries hosting BWF World Tour events.

-There is a BWF World Tour Finals, four Super 1000, six Super 750, seven Super 500, and eleven Super 300 tournaments in a season.
-BWF Tour Super 100 tournaments are still counted to earn the points to BWF World Tour Finals.
-Super 100 tournaments are selected in every year, 11 tournaments are selected in 2018.
-For 2019 onward, Scottish Open was relegated to International Challenge.
-For 2021, Dutch Open was relegated to International Challenge.
+Apart from the BWF World Tour Finals, there are 4 Super 1000, 6 Super 750, 9 Super 500, and 11 Super 300 tournaments in a season.
+Super 100 tournaments are selected every year with 11 tournaments selected in 2018.
+From 2019, Scottish Open was relegated to International Challenge.
+From 2021, Dutch Open became an International Challenge.

-BWF World Tour Finals
+World Tour Finals

-At the end of the BWF World Tour circuit, top eight players/pairs in the BWF World Tour standing of each discipline, with the maximum of two players/pairs from the same member association, are required to play in a final tournament known as the BWF World Tour Finals.
+At the end of the BWF World Tour circuit, top eight players / pairs in the BWF World Tour standing of each discipline, with the maximum of two players/pairs from the same member association, are required to play in a final tournament known as the BWF World Tour Finals.
 It offers minimum total prize money of US$1,500,000.

 If two or more players are tie in ranking, the selection of players will based on the following criteria: